Skip to content

 Pentagon Response

-The Department of Defence denied the existence of any programme called "Immaculate Constellation."
+The Department of Defense denied the existence of any programme called "Immaculate Constellation."
 This denial followed the same pattern established after Grusch's 2023 testimony: categorical rejection of specific claims, no acknowledgement of the underlying evidence, no offer to brief the committee in a classified setting.
 The denial did not address the specific incidents described in Shellenberger's report.

 Official response to the Immaculate Constellation allegation